OliverFlecke/siege-bot/README.md

 In order to link Discord IDs to Ubisoft accounts between restarts, the bot will store these relationships in a json file.
 It will first look relative to itself for `.players.json` or secondly at `/config/.players.json`.
 The second one was added to support mounting the file inside a container.

+### Logs

+Logs will by default be outputted to stdout and written to daily rolling files in `./logs/`.
+This directory can be customized by setting `LOGS_DIR` in the environment.

 ## Running inside container

 To run the bot as a container, the following comand can be used: